 I’ve always had a soft spot for the homeless population.
-I remember being 18 years old and seeing a guy on the side of the road under a light rain, swaddled in a nasty blanket, tortured look on his face.
+I remember being 18 years old and seeing a guy on the side of the road under a light rain, wrapped in a nasty blanket, tortured look on his face.
 I sat in my car across the street and was already crying before I even hopped out and ran to him with my mom’s business card.

 She works with the homeless.
 She can help you.